sib-swiss/containers-introduction-training/docs/course_material/dockerfiles.md

     By doing this you have a completely isolated and shareable R environment running Rstudio server, but with your local files available to it.
 Pretty neat right?

 === "Python"
     In the exercises will use a simple script called `daterange.py`.
-You can download it [here](https://raw.githubusercontent.com/sib-swiss/containers-introduction-training/main/docker/exercise_own_script/daterange.py).
+You can download it [here](https://raw.githubusercontent.com/sib-swiss/containers-introduction-training/main/docker/exercise_python_script/daterange.py).
+Or copy-paste it from here:

+    ```python title="daterange.py"
+    #!/usr/bin/env python3

+    import pandas as pd
+    import argparse

+    parser = argparse.ArgumentParser(description = "Get a daterange")

+    parser.add_argument('-d', '--date', type=str, required=True,
+                        help='Date.
+Format: [YYYYMMDD]')

+    args = parser.parse_args()

+    dates = pd.date_range(args.date, periods=7)

+    for d in dates:
+        print(d)
+    ```

     After you have downloaded it, make sure to set the permissions to executable:

     ```sh
     chmod +x daterange.py
     ```

-    !!! note
     Have a look at `daterange.py`.
-It is a simple script that uses `pandas`.
+It is a simple script that uses `pandas` and `argparse`.
 It takes a date (in the format `YYYYMMDD`) as provided by the option `--date`, and returns a list of all dates in the week starting from that date.
 An example for execution would be:

     ```sh
     ./daterange.py --date 20220226
     ```

     Giving a list of dates starting from 26-FEB-2022:

     ```
     2022-02-26 00:00:00
     2022-02-27 00:00:00
     2022-02-28 00:00:00
     2022-03-01 00:00:00
     2022-03-02 00:00:00
     2022-03-03 00:00:00
     2022-03-04 00:00:00
     ```

-    In the `Dockerfile` below we give the instruction to copy `daterange.py` to `/opt` inside the container:
+    From the script, you can see it has the dependecy `pandas`, which is not a [built-in module](https://docs.python.org/3/py-modindex.html).
+In the `Dockerfile` below we give the instruction to install `pandas` with `pip` and copy `daterange.py` to `/opt` inside the container:

     ```dockerfile
-    FROM python:3.9.15
+    FROM python:3.9.16

     RUN pip install pandas